 How to report.
-If you elect capital gain treatment (but not the 10-year tax option) for a lump-sum distribution, include the ordinary income part of the distribution on lines 16a and 16b of Form 1040.
+If you elect capital gain treatment (but not the 10-year tax option) for a lump-sum distribution, include the ordinary income part of the distribution on Form 1040, lines 16a and 16b.
 Enter the capital gain part of the distribution in Part II of Form 4972.

-If you elect the 10-year tax option, do not include any part of the distribution on lines 16a or 16b of Form 1040.
+If you elect the 10-year tax option, do not include any part of the distribution on Form 1040, lines 16a or 16b.
 Report the entire distribution in Part III of Form 4972 or, if you also elect capital gain treatment, report the capital gain part in Part II and the ordinary income part in Part III.

-Include the tax from lines 7 and 29 of Form 4972 on line 40 of Form 1040.
+Include the tax from Form 4972, line 30 on Form 1040, line 43.

 Taxable and tax-free parts of the distribution.
 The taxable part of a lump-sum distribution is the employer's contributions and income earned on your account.
 You may recover your cost in the lump sum and any net unrealized appreciation (NUA) in employer securities tax free.
 Cost.
 In general, your cost is the total of:

-- 1) The plan participant's nondeductible contributions to the plan, - The plan participant's taxable costs of any life insurance contract distributed, - 3) Any employer contributions that were taxable to the plan participant, and - 4) Repayments of any loans that were taxable to the plan participant.
+- The plan participant's nondeductible contributions to the plan, - The plan participant's taxable costs of any life insurance contract distributed, - Any employer contributions that were taxable to the plan participant, and - Repayments of any loans that were taxable to the plan participant.